wooyang2018/svp-blockchain/README.md

 Each line corresponds to a node's IP address, username, NIC name and working directory and is separated by a tab.

-Then execute the following command to generate the configuration files and startup commands required to start each remote node.
+Then execute the following command to generate the configuration files and startup commands required to start all remote nodes.

 ```shell
 cd tests && go run .